 During the 2-week waiting period, the County Clerk posts a notice at the courthouse that an application has been filed for probate.
 This posting serves as a notice to anyone who might want to contest the Will or administration.
 If someone wants to contest then they have a certain number of days to do that.
 If they fail to file their contest within that period of time, the Court can determine the validity of the will, if there is one, and move forward with an administration.

 Once the waiting period has passed, a hearing will be conducted before the probate Judge.
 The courts will recognize the passing of the individual and either distribute property or appoint an administrator.

-Once the courts decide to distribute property it will be distributed in two ways, community property and separate property.
+Once the courts decide to distribute property it will be distributed in two ways, community property, and separate property.

-- Community property is property which is acquired during marriage.
+- Community property is property that is acquired during marriage.
 It will go to the deceased person’s spouse unless they have adult children.
-If there are adult children, then property will be split in ½ between the spouse and adult children.
+If there are adult children, then the property will be split in ½ between the spouse and adult children.
 The distributions differ depending on personal and real property.